Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 You shouldn’t confuse branches in the version control systems with Terraform workspaces.
 Both have different purposes.

-Git branches maintain various versioned copies of the same configuration used to develop new features or Terraform modules, whereas workspaces completely depend upon the state file maintained in the remote backend by Terraform.
+Git branches maintain multiple versions of the same configuration used to develop new features or Terraform modules, whereas workspaces depend entirely on the state file maintained in the remote backend by Terraform.

 In general, it is not recommended to use feature branches for deployments in the default workspace.
 The table below summarizes the impact of various combinations.
 It assumes that: